RDBMS

 No of Archive Objects

-The "Number of archive objects" refers to the number of recent modifications made to the metadata data of a dataset at the remote/source location.
-This feature is disabled by default.
-To enable it, toggle the Archive button and enter the desired number of objects to archive.
+It indicates the number of recent metadata changes to a dataset at the source.
+By default, it is off.
+You can enable it by toggling the Archive button and specifying the number of objects to archive.

 Select Bridge*